Master of Science in Criminal Justice

 Curriculum

-The Master of Science in Criminal Justice is awarded upon successful completion of 30 credits: 15 credits of required courses and 15 credits of electives.
+The Master of Science in Criminal Justice is awarded upon successful completion of 30 credits: 15 credits of required courses and a 15 credit emphasis:

 • Criminal Justice Theory - This emphasis is appropriate for those who want to continue graduate education in a Ph.D. program, teach at a two-year college, or embark on a career in governmental research.